elModo7/GBC-Batteryless-Save-Tool/Readme.md

 <img width="642" height="297" alt="Pokemon_Prism_Batteryless_Bootleg_Repro_Save_Injector_ _Extractor_SvgxvATRBq" src="https://github.com/user-attachments/assets/831357f7-371b-4ad8-be30-542758a69f4a" />

+You need AutoHotkey v1 for running the program or just [download the executable](https://github.com/elModo7/GBC-Batteryless-Save-Tool/releases/) from releases section.

 > Pull requests are welcome, also, if you found it useful ⭐ stars on my repos help me promote my porfolio 🚀.